Bernard-A/IoTRoam-Tutorial/Architecture.md

 different Hardware you have to follow those Hardware specific details to set up the ED and RGW.
 The scenario as per Fig 1 is as follows:
  *	Multitech Conduit Gateway (Packet-forwarder + LoRa Gateway Bridge)
- *	NS should have MQTT + Redis + PostgreSQL as pre-requisites
+ *	NS should have  as pre-requisites the following installed : MQTT, Redis and PostgreSQL
- *	AS should have MQTT + Redis + PostgreSQL as pre-requisites
+ *	AS should have  as pre-requisites the following installed : MQTT, Redis and PostgreSQL

 These are the ports you need to take into account for the firewall rules:
- *	GW to server A (MQTT) (default 1883)
+ *	GW => NS  (default is Port 1883 for MQTT))
- *	LoRa Server to LoRa App Server API (default 8001)
+ *	NS => AS (default is Port 8001)
- *	LoRa App Server to LoRa Server API (default 8000)
+ *	AS => NS (default is Port 8000)
- *	LoRa Server to LoRa App Server join-server API (default 8003)
+ *	NS => AS to (default is Port 8003) #This is required if your AS and Join Server (JS) are same machines

 Additionally, you probably want to expose the following ports too:
- *	From your machine to AS web-interface (default port 8080)
+ *	From your computer to AS web-interface (default is port 8080)
- *	From your machine to NS and AS MQTT (so that you can subscribe to the MQTT messages) (default port 1883)
+ *	From your computer to NS and AS MQTT (so that you can subscribe to the MQTT messages) (default is port 1883)